 Abstract

-All articles must include abstracts in both Turkish and English.
-The abstract should clearly state the purpose of the study, main findings, and principal conclusions in no more than 250 words, organized under the separate headings: Aim, Materials and Methods, Results, and Conclusion.
-Abstracts for case studies and reviews should be unstructured and limited to 200 words.
-Foreign authors are not required to submit a Turkish abstract, as the Editorial Board will provide it on their behalf.
+All articles will have both Turkish and English abstract.
+The abstract should state the purpose of the study, main findings and the principal conclusions in not more than 250 words with separate headings of Aim, Material and Methods, Results and Conclusion.
+Abstracts of Case studies and reviews should be unstructured and not more than 200 words.
+Foreign author(s) need not submit an abstract in Turkish, as the Editorial board will provide it for them.

 Keywords